 First, the body stores fat in the hypodermis through the use of a special type of tissue known as adipose tissue, which contains adipocytes.
 These fat-storing cells store the fat in a convenient, easy-to-find spot until the body needs it later.

-Of course, it’s this action which many people do not like, as an over-accumulation of fat cells can lead to people being overweight or even obese.
-While this process was evolutionarily necessary at one time to help people make it through lean times when food was scarce, these days this fat storage is more of a health concern than anything else.
+Of course, it’s this action that many people do not like, as an over-accumulation of fat cells can lead to people being overweight or even obese.
+While this process was evolutionarily necessary at one time to help people make it through lean times when food was scarce, these days, this fat storage is more of a health concern than anything else.

 The role of pigmentation

 The epidermis is responsible for skin pigmentation.
 Although it’s true that pigmentation plays a role in skin color, there are also other types of pigmentation that can occur here.

 The epidermis contains a type of skin cell known as a melanocyte.
 The one job these specialty cells have is to produce melanin.
 “Melanin” is the scientific term for the pigment that determines skin color.
 The more melanin that is produced in the skin, the darker a person’s skin color is.

 Melanin does more than just determine skin color, however.
 Melanin is also a natural sunblock that protects the skin and the rest of the body from harmful UV rays that are radiated from the sun.
 More melanin equals more UV protection, although being exposed to the sun helps to produce more melanin as well, which is where suntans come in to play, as darker-skinned people are less likely to tan or burn.